 We try to identify new means to treat cancer based on our previous research on the oncogenic transcription factor c-Myc.
 This research has pointed on potential targets for anti-cancer drugs including kinases, epigenetic readers and metabolic enzymes.

 Recently the group's activities has shifted into translating the knowledge gained from the Myc research into melanoma.
 Myc is overexpressed in melanoma so therefore its expression is not an optimal biomarker to define which of our previously identified targets would be viable in melanoma.
 Our new research therefore seek to identify biomarkers of response to new targeted therapies.

 The research has generated the framework of starting the Sahlgrenska Translational Melanoma Group (SATMEG), consisting of basic researchers and clinical investigators working together to devise new therapies against melanoma.
 Read more about SATMEG activities here:

-Jonas Nilsson, PhD, Group leader at Sahlgrenska Cancer Center and Associate professor
+Jonas Nilsson, PhD, Group leader at Sahlgrenska Cancer Center and Professor of Experimental Cancer Surgery

 Phone: +46 (0)31 786 6768